 Approved by shareholders of the Company on 6 May 2021

 Amended by the Remuneration Committee on 12 October 2023

+Amended by resolution of the shareholders on [2 May 2024]

 The Plan is a discretionary benefit offered by Reach plc ("Company") for the benefit of its employees.
 Its main purpose is to increase the interest of the employees in the Company’s long term business goals and performance through share ownership.
 The Plan is an incentive for the employees' future performance and commitment to the goals of the Company.